 Life after the NBA: TJ Ford starts program, AAU team & HS Basketball Tournament

-Ford played 6 more seasons with the Raptors, Pacers and Spurs but after an elbow to the back in 2012, Ford decided to retire at the age of 28.
+Ford played six more seasons in the NBA, with the Raptors, Pacers, and Spurs.
+After an elbow to the back in 2012, Ford decided to retire at the age of 28.

 “When he walked away from playing, people thought that was a bad idea,” said his mother, Mary.
 “But you walk away when you can walk.
 That’s what he did.”

-TJ Ford is back on the court but not as a player but as a coach and a mentor.
+TJ Ford is back on the court, not as a player but a coach and a mentor.
 He’s sharing his experience and knowledge of the game with kids in his TJ Ford Academy that includes basketball camps, an AAU team and a tournament called the “TJ Ford Invitational” that will go down this weekend in Austin, TX.

 “Playing professional basketball isn’t a given,” said Ford.
 “You have to get something else out of this game.
 You have to get joy from it and life skills.
 It might not become your whole life.”